-NOTE.-This Determination on the 27th day of May, 1933, applied to the whole of the State of Victoria.
+Nore.-This Determination on the 17th day of May, 1934, applied to the whole of the State of Victoria.

-IN accordance with the provisions of the Factories and Shops Act 1928 (No. 3677), the Wages Board which now has rower to "determine the lowest prices or rates which may be paid to any persons employed in the trade ofhas made the following Determination, namely:-
+IN accordance with the provisions of the Factories and Shops Act 1928 (No. 3677), the Wages Board which now has power to "determine the lowest prices or rates which may be paid to any persons employed in the trade of-

-- (a) Boilermaking;

-- (b) Iron or steel working in connexion with-
+- (a) Boilermaking; - (b) Iron or steel working in connexion withhas made the following Determination, namely :-

 - (1) Ship or bridge building,

-- (2) Girder, tank, wagon, or truck making,
+(2) Girder, tank, wagon, or truck making,

-- (3) Wrought iron or steel pipe making,
+(3) Wrought iron or steel pipe making,

-- (4) Structural iron or steel work"-
+(4) Structural iron or steel work"-

-(1) That on the 27th day of May, 1933, the last previous Determination of this Board shall be revoked and replaced by this Determination.
+(1) That on the 17th day of May, 1934, the last previous Determination of this Board shall be revoked and replaced by this Determination.